AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 <!--- MC-42903-->

 *  The `setShippingAddressesOnCart` mutation now supports setting shipping addresses on a shopping cart with an empty telephone number value when the **Show Telephone** Admin configuration setting is set to optional.
-Previously, {{ site.data.var.ee }} threw this error: `Field CartAddressInput.telephone of required type String! was not provided`.
+Previously, Adobe Commerce threw this error: `Field CartAddressInput.telephone of required type String! was not provided`.

 <!--- MC-42970-->